lxenard/CompBio/README.md

+THIS REPO IS UNMAINTAINED.
+This was a university project done for a computational biology course in my Master's degree.
+I DO NOT advise to use this code to truly identify membrane location of transmembrane proteins as the result will be at best imprecise, and at worst really incorrect.

+__________________

 `membrane_plane.py` est un programme permettant (parfois) de déterminer la position de la membrane sur une protéine transmembranaire uniquement à partir de l'information de structure de celle-ci telle que fournie par un fichier PDB.

 Il s'inspire fortement des algorithmes décrits dans [Transmembrane proteins in the Protein Data